Costa Concordia disaster: Search for missing people

 On 28 January, the 17th body, that of a female crew member, was recovered from a submerged part of the vessel.
 On 31 January, Italy's Civil Protection agency terminated the search in the submerged part of the ship because the deformed hull caused unacceptable safety concerns for divers.
 On 22 February, guided by information from passengers as to where bodies might be, divers found eight additional bodies in the wreck.
 A "special platform" was assembled to facilitate swift recovery of the bodies, four of which were recovered.
 On 22 February, the recovery was suspended by inclement weather.
 On 4 March, officials reported that they would use "sophisticated robot-like equipment" to find the bodies.

 On 22 March, another five bodies were discovered between the wreck and the seabed.

-On 15 January 2013, the final two bodies were thought to have been located (those of a female passenger and a male crew member), but they reportedly could not be recovered, because their location was not accessible until the ship could be rotated.
+On 15 January 2013, the final two bodies were thought to have been located (those of a female passenger and a male crew member), but they reportedly could not be recovered because access to the location required the ship to be rotated first.
 However, the companies performing the refloating operation denied finding any bodies.

 The search for the two still missing bodies continued after the ship was righted on 17 September 2013.
 On 26 September 2013, unidentified remains were found near the central part of the ship, where they were last seen.
 The remains were subjected to DNA testing to determine their identity.
 On 8 October 2013, the family of missing crew member Russel Rebello was informed that a body believed to be his had been found near the third deck at the stern of the ship.
 Items on the body were reportedly identified as belonging to missing passenger Maria Grazia Trecarichi instead and on 24 October 2013 it was reported that DNA analysis had confirmed it was her body.
 Additional bone fragments of unknown identity were found in the wreck a few days after the body was found.

 On 23 October 2013, it was announced that the search for the missing while the wreck was still in the water was completed as far as was technically possible.
 Depending on the outcome of identification analyses of remains already found, it was stated that further search activities might be conducted in the wreck for the final missing body after it had been removed from the water.

 On 6 and 7 August 2014, divers found human remains on the wreck which was then moored in the port of Genoa.
 On 3 November 2014, the final body was discovered in the wreckage of the ship.